Randall Carroll

 Randall Carroll (born April 13, 1991) is an American former professional football wide receiver and defensive back.
 He attended the University of California, Los Angeles, having played for the UCLA Bruins from 2009 to 2011, but being dismissed for academic reasons.

-High school career
+Early life

 Carroll attended Cathedral High School in Los Angeles, California, where he played running back, cornerback and wide receiver.
 In his senior year, he totaled 31 catches for 564 yards and four touchdowns, and also carried the ball 73 times for 543 rushing yards and two scores.
 He was a first-team selection on the 2008 USA Today All-USA team.

 Track and field

 Also an excellent track athlete, Carroll ran a 10.30 non-wind-aided clocking in the 100 metres at the Del Rey League finals in May 2009.
 It was the fastest by an American high school sprinter in 2009, and tied Quincy Watts and Riley Washington for the third fastest ever by a California high schooler, behind only Henry Thomas and Ricky Carrigan.
 In June 2009, he won the CIF state track titles in the 100 (10.38) and 200 (21.08) for the second consecutive year, becoming the first athlete to do so since Charlie Paddock in 1917 and 1918.
 His achievements earned him a 2009 All-USA track and field team selection by USA Today as well.